Aaegis/engHWv3/README.md

 With this website: The student is able to shuffle the words with a single press of a button, making studying/memorization easier, and improving grades.

 As of 3/20/23, this is the newest version of the "English HW Helper"/"English Homework Helper"/"engHW", or any other similar name you might prefer to call it by.

-This project was made by Kenneth Vu, a freshman attending Gunderson High School.
-I would prefer to go by Kenny.

 I have also made earlier versions of English HW Helper.
 They can be seen at